 So you finally noticed that terrifying, windowless skyscraper in the middle of Manhattan?
 It’s fine, really.
 Now, move along.

-Not that the latter two details are something the layperson would ever be privy to witnessing on their own, of course.
+Not that the latter two details are something the average citizen would ever be privy to witnessing on their own, of course.
 The name “Long Lines” suggests a lovely hat tip to the building’s architectural elements, but in reality the sky fortress was originally created to house AT&T’s carrier exchanges for their long distance telephone switches and equipment.
 Today it continues in that purpose, while also storing a portion of the company’s datacenter processing.
-This ephemeral element of the technological infrastructure has been deemed so important that the building is able to survive nuclear fallout, and exist off-grid for up to two weeks without issue.
+This ephemeral element of the technological infrastructure has been deemed so important that the building is able to survive nuclear fallout and exist off-grid for up to two weeks without issue.

 What’s more, it’s since come to light that this ominous building is used as a hub for NSA spying—a brick-and-mortar arm of the surveillance state.
-As reported by The Intercept, the fortified skyscraper was not only made to safeguard critical telecommunications equipment, a sort of fortress for the information age, it also houses equipment for controversial government data collection and wire tapping, codenamed TITANPOINTE.
+As reported by The Intercept, the fortified skyscraper was not only made to safeguard critical telecommunications equipment, a sort of fortress for the information age, but it also houses equipment for controversial government data collection and wire tapping, codenamed TITANPOINTE.